Namibia is a stunning country in Southern Africa. Well known for the Namib Desert, the Atlantic Ocean coast and the diverse wildlife.

 If you can cook your own meals from larger town supermarkets then the choice is pretty decent.
 So cooking your own meals is probably the best option you have.

-I would go even far and say if you want to eat well…and keep costs low, your best option is to head to the grocery store and cook your own meal.
+I would go even far and say if you want to eat well outside the capital city…and keep costs low, your best option is to head to the grocery store and cook your own meal.

 On the street and open markets you can sometimes find people selling tomatoes, carrots, oranges, fat cakes (fried dough, usually vegan), ice pops, and Oshikundu.

 Oshikundu or Ontaku is a local drink made from fermented millet.
 Both alcoholic and non-alcoholic varieties exist.

 Vegan awareness Namibia